-Some of the Company's contracts include multiple performance obligations, most commonly the sale of both a transmission and Extended Transmission Coverage ("ETC").
+Some of the Company's contracts include multiple performance obligations, most commonly the sale of both a transmission and extended transmission coverage ("ETC").
 The Company allocates the contract's transaction price to each performance obligation based on the standalone selling price of each distinct good or service in the contract.

-The Company may also use volume-based discounts and rebates as marketing incentives in the sales of both transmissions and service parts, which are accounted for as variable consideration.
+The Company may also use volume-based discounts and rebates as marketing incentives in the sales of both vehicle propulsion solutions and service parts, which are accounted for as variable consideration.
 The Company records the impact of the incentives as a reduction to revenue when it is determined that the adjustment is not likely to reverse, historically on a quarterly basis.
 The Company estimates the impact of all other incentives based on the related sales and market conditions in the end market vocation.
-The Company recorded no material adjustments based on variable consideration during the three months ended March 31, 2021 and 2020.
+The Company recorded no material adjustments based on variable consideration during either of the three months ended March 31, 2022 or 2021.

 Net sales are made on credit terms, generally 30 days, based on an assessment of the customer's creditworthiness.
 For certain goods or services, the Company receives consideration prior to satisfying the related performance obligation.
-Such consideration is recorded as a contract liability in current and noncurrent Deferred revenue as of March 31, 2021 and December 31, 2020.
-See Note J, "Deferred Revenue" for more information, including the amount of revenue earned during the three months ended March 31, 2021 and 2020 that had been previously deferred.
-The Company had no material contract assets as of March 31, 2021 and December 31, 2020.
+Such consideration is recorded as a contract liability in current and non-current deferred revenue as of March 31, 2022 and December 31, 2021.
+See "Note J. Deferred Revenue" for more information, including the amount of revenue earned during each of the three months ended March 31, 2022 and 2021 that had been previously deferred.
+The Company had no material contract assets as of either March 31, 2022 or December 31, 2021.